Postgraduate Admissions & Recruitment Tutor (Term 1)

-I joined SOAS after obtaining my PhD from Birkbeck College, University of London in 2016.
-In my thesis I used postcolonial and constitutional theories to examine the use of images and architecture in political trials.
-I also used psychoanalytic jurisprudence to analyse the relation between law and culture and the formation of the legal subject in colonial and post-colonial contexts.
+In her previous work she has used postcolonial and constitutional theories to examine the use of images and architecture in political trials in India.
+Including using psychoanalytic jurisprudence to analyse the relation between law and culture and the formation of the legal subject in colonial and post-colonial contexts.